![]() |

 II.
 JOHNATHAN RICHARDSON

 Johnathan Richardson was born on December 12, 1669, in Woburn, Massachusetts Bay Colony.
-He married Mary Isaac Cutler, and the two of them settled in Glocester, Rhode Island.
-Now you have to remember, Burrillville didn't exist at this time, so that area was still considered part of Glocester.
-Johnathan and Mary went on to have at least three children that I could locate: Isaac, Johnathan and Miriam.
+He was the son of Isaac Richardson and Deborah Fuller.
+Johnathan married Mary Isaac Cutler, and the two of them settled in Glocester, Rhode Island.

-Isaac was born in 1701, and married Sarah Aldrich in Glocester on July 17, 1732.
+Isaac Richardson was born in 1701, and married Sarah Aldrich in Glocester on July 17, 1732.
 At some point Sarah would pass away, as there are records showing Isaac Richardson remarrying to a Bethiah Woodward in 1758.
 Isaac would then pass away around 1784.
 Isaac and Sarah had four children: Joseph, David, Deborah and Samuel.

 IV.
 JOSEPH RICHARDSON

 Next down the line in Pam's family tree would be Joseph Richardson.
-Joseph was born around 1733 to Isaac and Sarah Aldrich Richardson.
+Joseph was born around 1733, to Isaac and Sarah Aldrich Richardson.
 Joseph married Susannah Smith on June 11, 1751 in Glocester.
 They went on to have three children: Anne, Joseph Jr., and Sarah.
 Joseph would pass away on September 29, 1764, at the young age of 39 years.
 His wife, Susannah would live to be 51 years old, passing away in 1775, in Providence.

-V. ANNE RICHARDSON -NOAH ARNOLD, JR.
+V. ANNE RICHARDSON & NOAH ARNOLD, JR.

 VI.
 JOHN ARNOLD

-John Arnold was born around 1773, on the farm.
+John Arnold was born around 1773.
 He married Abigail Cook Arnold, who was born on December 24, 1775, the daughter of Martha Hopkins and Sylvanius Cook, of Glocester in 1795.
 The couple had at least eleven children to my knowledge: Rosamond, Sally, Manning, Stephen, Sophia, Olive, Ellen, Elmira, John Jr., Mary and Smith.
-Did their children grow up on this property?
-I cannot say for certain, as again, the property more than likely was passed down once the family patriarch (grandfather) passed.

 VII.
 STEPHEN ARNOLD

 Time rolls on, and later we find Stephen Arnold and his wife, Sally Margery Eddy Arnold running the farm.
 Stephen was born in 1805, just around the time that Burrillville was "established."
 He married Sally Margery Eddy, the daughter of Doctor Levi Eddy and Prusia Aldrich.
 The pair had ten children that I could locate: Edwin, Prusia, Stephen Jr., George, Albert, Mowry, Emeline, Sarah, Abigail and Levi.
-Of the ten children, all grew to be adults, except for Abigail and Levi.
-It appears Abby passed away at the age of 5 years in 1848, and Levi passed away at the age of 14 in 1859.
-According to Pam Kenyon Cardin, the two children had passed away from Typhoid.*

-Is there a record of this?
-Their deaths are recorded in genealogical record, but not cause of death.
-Pam Kenyon Cardin had her family Bible and she stated that the two children of Sally Eddy and their causes of death were mentioned in it.
 According to Pam, Sally also passed away on October 3, 1844, from Typhoid as well.
 Interestingly enough, Sally passed away before her two children, so thankfully she didn't have to experience the heartache of losing any of her children while she was alive.
 Stephen Arnold would pass away five years later, on October 25, 1849.

 VIII.
 EDWIN ARNOLD